jamesspyker/JobRunRetentionSamples/README.md

 https://jqlang.github.io/jq/manual/

-# Configure cpdctl to work with the environment you want to stress.
+# Configure cpdctl to work with your cluster.

 For example, to work with CPDaaS: